scottgriv/PRG-Personal-Repository-Guidelines/guidelines/repository_structure_guidelines.md

 - This folder contains information on how to configure your API.
 - Include any API documentation in this folder.
-- Iclude any postman collections in this folder.
+- Include any postman collections in this folder.

 ## Misc.
 Folders